thisisrayner/portfolio/UnicornMatch-readme.md

 Recruiters receive high volume but low relevance submissions.

-Most resume tools only provide keyword checks, not structured analysis.
+Most resume tools only provide keyword checks and not structured analysis.

 UnicornMatch solves this by providing a fast and objective analysis that reflects how real recruiters screen resumes.